Manage an App Service plan in Azure

 Scale an App Service plan

-To scale up an App Service plan's pricing tier, see Scale up an app in Azure.
+For information about scaling up the pricing tier of an App Service plan, see Scale up an app in Azure.

 Delete an App Service plan

-To avoid unexpected charges, when you delete the last app in an App Service plan, App Service also deletes the plan by default.
-If you choose to keep the plan instead, you should change the plan to the Free tier so you're not charged.
+To avoid unexpected charges, when you delete the last app in an App Service plan, by default, App Service also deletes the plan.
+If you choose to keep the plan, you should change the plan to the Free tier so that you're not charged.

 Important